 To enable the crapware blocker in the new Microsoft Edge, click menu > Settings.

-Click the “Privacy and services” option in the left pane.
+Click the “Privacy, search, and services” option in the left pane.

 Scroll down to the bottom of the list here.
-Under Services, enable the “Block potentially unwanted apps” option.
+Under Security, enable the “Block potentially unwanted apps” option.

 You can now close the Settings page.
 Microsoft Edge will be more aggressive about blocking downloads that contain potentially obnoxious software.